 Children with disabilities have a unique set of requirements in order to thrive in any setting, including the classroom.
-These children are legally obligated to be served in a way that suits them best, and all parents and guardians have a vital role to play in the successful and appropriate education of their children.
+These children are legally obligated to be served in a way that meets their needs, and all parents and guardians have a vital role to play in the successful and appropriate education of their children.